 - Prepare charts and tables using spreadsheet and graphic software packages.

 - Design programs to manipulate data, perform statistical tests, and run regressions.
 Update and maintain data series regularly used by economists.

 - Proofread, edit, and fact-check articles and papers.

 Qualifications We Seek for Research Assistants

-- A bachelors degree in economics or math, statistics, computer science, or international relations with concentration in economics
+- A bachelor’s degree in economics, math, statistics, computer science, international relations or related field with concentration in economics.

 - An excellent academic record